amitkml/Serverless-Learning-Notes/Serverless-Architecture-Interview-Questions.md

 # Fargate and ECS

+## What is container?

+Hence, ***a\*** ***container\*** is a type of software that packages up an application and all its dependencies so the application runs reliably from one computing environment to another.

+## What is Docker?

+Docker is a company that provides software (also called **Docker**) that allows users to build, run and manage containers.
+While Docker’s container are the most common, there are other less famous *alternatives* such as [LXD](https://linuxcontainers.org/lxd/introduction/) and [LXC](https://linuxcontainers.org/).
+This entire process of managing hundreds and thousands of containers to keep the application up and running is known as **container orchestration**

 ## What are components of fargate?

 - A **Task** is one or more containers that are to be scheduled together by ECS.